Chart Color Schemes

 Dingley Village has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 14 projects potentially impacting the area.
-Notable projects include Former Kingswood Golf Course Residential Development, Dingley Village Community Precinct - Stage 2, Nature Park at Swallow Reserve, and Lower Dandenong Road Residential Village.
-The following list details those most relevant.
+The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 16 such projects that could impact this area.
+Notable ones include Former Kingswood Golf Course Residential Development, Dingley Village Community Precinct - Stage 2, Nature Park at Swallow Reserve, and Lower Dandenong Road Residential Village.
+The following list provides more details on those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.